ga1i13o/FoundYou/README.md

 ### Few-shot reranking

 FoundYou can use multiple views of the same object at inference time.
-Make sure you have downloaded the JSON metadata for the few-shot setting (see DATA.md [link])
+Make sure you have downloaded the JSON metadata for the few-shot setting (see [docs/DATA.md](docs/DATA.md#1-download-ilias))

 ```bash
 python inference_reranking.py \